Cheryl Cox: San Diego D.A. investigations of Cox's political rivals

 In April 2007, the Public Integrity Unit of San Diego District Attorney Bonnie Dumanis began prosecuting political opponents of Cheryl Cox.
 Patrick O'Toole, who had previously been appointed as US Attorney for San Diego by Attorney General John Ashcroft, headed the unit.
 O'Toole prosecuted a staffer for mayor Steven Padilla who had taken two hours off work in an effort to get a photograph of Cheryl Cox with her disgraced family friend David Malcolm at a twilight yacht party fundraiser for Cox.
 The staffer was charged with five felony counts of perjury for telling a grand jury that he filled out his leave slip from work before rather than after he took off from his job at the City of Chula Vista.
 He pleaded guilty to lesser charges as part of a plea deal.

 The now-dormant unit ended its active phase with a second and final prosecution, that of Steve Castaneda, who had run against Cheryl Cox for mayor.
 Castaneda was prosecuted for allegedly lying about whether he planned to buy a condo, even though he never bought the condo in question.
 According to the San Diego Union Tribune, "Castaneda was a tenant at the complex and was accused of seeking favors, such as free rent, from Sunbow owner Ash Israni, according to the 1,200-page grand jury transcript.
 The investigation found that Castaneda paid his rent and didn't ask for special treatment.
 O'Toole told the grand jury the perjury charges are warranted because Castaneda should be held accountable for 'lying about the facts'; even if no crime was uncovered...Castaneda has been vocal about O'Toole's investigations, saying they are politically motivated.
 He contended that Dumanis conspired with Chula Vista Mayor Cheryl Cox, his political rival in the 2006 mayoral primary."

 In April 2014, questions were raised about political interference by San Diego County District Attorney Bonnie Dumanis in that election.
-In late 2005 Steve Padilla received a phone call from Dumanis asking him to support her employee Jesse Navarro for city councilman.
+In late 2005 Steve Padilla received a phone call from Dumanis asking him to support her employee Jesse Navarro for city councilmember.
 Mr. Padilla did not comply.
 The phone call raises questions about possible political motivations for the ensuing prosecutions of a staffer of Steve Padilla and of Steve Castaneda.